ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 <img src="images/SRM-workflow.png">

 To do this lab with various personas, we should have the following users created with the roles provided in the table under column named `Access + Special Role`.
-To create the users and logins please refer [User creation lab exercise](/161-Creating-Contacts-and-Users-using-ui/readme.md) and create the following users by logging into Envizi with `System Adminstrator` role.
+To create the users and logins please refer [User creation lab exercise](/161-Creating-Contacts-and-Users-using-ui/readme.md) and create the following users by logging into Envizi with `System Administrator` role.
 The SRM Persona will be defined in the SRM module while working on the disclosures.

 <table>
     <thead>